German-Bangladesh Higher Education Network for Sustainable Textiles (HEST)

 Overall term: 2017 to 2019

-The HEST project has improved the capacities of public and private universities through the university networks of Germany and Bangladesh and have narrowed the skill gap of mid-level managers in line with the requirements of the industry and the responsible corporate management practices.
+The HEST project has improved the capacities of public and private universities through the German-Bangladeshi university network and has narrowed down the skill gap of the mid-level managers in line with the requirements of the industry and responsible corporate management practices.

 The project follows a holistic approach of three levels of interventions in close cooperation with the University Grants Commission (UGC) and the German Academic Exchange Service (DAAD):

-- The project aims at improving the capacity of the mid-level managers in the textile and garment sector with regards to social and environmental standards.
-Based on a systematic analysis of the needs in the textile and garment enterprises, the project will support universities to develop training modules on responsible corporate management for the mid-level managers at factory level.
+- Based on a systematic analysis of the needs in the textile and garment enterprises, the project will support universities to develop training modules on responsible corporate management for the mid-level managers at factory level.

 To achieve the project’s objective, four university partnerships have been formed involving five universities in Germany and nine universities in Bangladesh.
 The four university partnerships are:

-- Technische Universität Chemnitz, BGMEA University of Fashion & Technology and University of Liberal Arts Bangladesh
+- Chemnitz University of Technology, BGMEA University of Fashion & Technology and University of Liberal Arts Bangladesh

-- Technische Universität Dresden, Ahsanullah University of Science and Technology and Notre Dame University Bangladesh
+- Dresden University of Technology, Ahsanullah University of Science and Technology and Notre Dame University Bangladesh

 - University of Stuttgart, Hof University of Applied Sciences, Bangladesh University of Textiles, North South University, Asian University for Women and Chittagong University of Engineering and Technology